On ALL US orders

 With all this talk, how do you know you’re getting enough vitamin C?
 What does it do, and what are some good sources?

-Here, we’ll look at the major benefits of vitamin C and how you can add more of it into your life.
+Here, we’ll look at major vitamin C benefits and how you can add more of it into your life.

 There is evidence that daily doses of vitamin C may shorten the duration and severity of colds, especially in children.
 Doses of 1,000-2,000 mg of vitamin C per day can help prevent colds in people who are very physically active, such as marathon runners and skiers, as well as individuals exposed to very cold environments.
 (Source 1)